Rashtrasant Tukadoji Maharaj Nagpur University

 Besides the highly-qualified and experienced full time teachers, the

-Department boasts of an outstanding panel of visiting faculty who are
+Department boasts of an outstanding panel of visiting faculty who are all

-editing, feature writing, photography, advertising and public relations.
+feature writing, photography, advertising and public relations.

-Alumni of the department are highly successful individuals who have
+Alumni of the department are highly successful individuals who have made a

-right career choices, but also in getting them suitably placed.
+choices, but also in getting them suitably placed.

-The quality of professionals produced by the Department is appreciated
+The quality of professionals produced by the Department is appreciated by

-joining the print media in particular.
+media in particular.
 Alumni of the Department are also highly placed in the

-electronic media, advertising and public
+electronic media, advertising and public relations industries.
+Over the last

-1. Master of Arts (Mass Communication)
+Master of Arts (Mass Communication)

 Duration: Two years (four semesters)

-Specialisation: Print, Electronic, Online, Advertising, Public
+Specialisation: Print, Electronic, Online, Advertising, Public Relations

 Intake : 30